Medication-Assisted Treatment · Updated April 2026

 Why Medication-Assisted Treatment Works

-Medication-assisted treatment (MAT) is the standard of care for opioid use disorder.
-It is endorsed by the Substance Abuse and Mental Health Services Administration (SAMHSA), the National Institute on Drug Abuse (NIDA), the American Society of Addiction Medicine (ASAM), and the World Health Organization (WHO).
+Suboxone isn’t just the standard of care for opioid use disorder — it’s one of the most rigorously studied interventions in all of addiction medicine.
+It’s endorsed by the Substance Abuse and Mental Health Services Administration (SAMHSA), the National Institute on Drug Abuse (NIDA), the American Society of Addiction Medicine (ASAM), and the World Health Organization (WHO).

 MAT is not a replacement for one substance with another.
-It is evidence-based medical treatment that stabilizes brain chemistry and allows patients to engage meaningfully in counseling, rebuild relationships, and return to productive daily life.
-Just as a person with diabetes uses insulin to manage their condition, medication is a legitimate and effective tool for managing opioid use disorder.
+It is evidence-based medical treatment that stabilizes brain chemistry and allows patients to engage meaningfully in counseling, rebuild relationships, and return to daily life.
+The same way insulin manages diabetes, medication is a legitimate tool for managing opioid use disorder.

 Who Is a Candidate for Suboxone?